Vienna, Missouri

-Vienna is a city in and the county seat of Maries County, Missouri, United States.
+Vienna (/vaɪˈɛnə/ vy-EN-ə) is a city in and the county seat of Maries County, Missouri, United States.
 Its population was 581 at the 2020 census.

 History

 Vienna became the county seat in 1855.
 It was likely named after Vienna, Austria, although, according to folklore, the town was named after Vie Anna, the deceased daughter of a county judge.
 A post office called Vienna has been in operation since 1856.

 The Maries County Jail and Sheriff's House was added to the National Register of Historic Places in 2002.